sitegeist/Sitegeist.Neos.BestPractices/README.md

 ### Fusion

-1. Presentation and Integration SHOULD be handled seperately in different folders.
+1. Presentation and integration SHOULD be handled seperately in different folders.

 2. Integration components SHOULD NOT contain markup.

-3. Presentation components MUST NOT use domain entities and informations.
+3. Presentation components MUST NOT use domain entities and information.

 4. The API of presentational components MUST describe the expected behavior.
    Especially the `inBackend` flag MUST NOT be used.
 It is RECOMMENDED to use behavior describing flags like `suppressLink` instead.

-5. Presentation components MUST be tested in isolation.
+5. Presentation components MUST be tested in isolation from the integration.
 It is RECOMMENDED to use the [Sitegeist.Monocle](https://github.com/sitegeist/Sitegeist.Monocle) styleguide to do so.

 ### Frontend